appium/node-simctl/README.md

 going to be implicitly passed to all methods, which require it (see above).
 It can either be set upon instance creation if it is already known or later when/if needed via the corresponding setter.
+- `devicesSetPath` (string[null]): Full path to the set of devices that you want to manage.
+By default this path usually equals to ~/Library/Developer/CoreSimulator/Devices.
+This option has a getter and a setter which allows to switch between multiple device sets during the Simctl instance life cycle.

 ### Advanced Usage